programming book

 Luciano Ramalho speaking at PyBay 2019

-During the question and answer session, a man a couple of rows behind me asked Ramalho for his thoughts on the practicality of learning new programming languages if one doesn’t have time to become an expert.
-The questioner cited the 10,000-hour rule popularized by Malcolm Gladwell as supposedly necessary to reach expertise.
+During the question-and-answer session, a man a couple of rows behind me asked Ramalho for his thoughts on the practicality of learning new programming languages if one doesn’t have time to become an expert.
+The questioner cited the 10,000-hour rule, popularized by Malcolm Gladwell, as supposedly necessary to reach expertise.

 1. Read only the first 30 pages of the Gang of Four book9.
 Ramalho suggests there’s no need to read beyond that.